Cumulative Self-Talk

 Privacy & Safety Notice

-Some technical data is collected automatically — such as browser type, device information, or IP address — purely for practical reasons: keeping the site running, preventing misuse, and maintaining security.
+Some technical data is collected automatically (such as browser type, device information, or IP address) purely for practical reasons: keeping the site running, preventing misuse, and maintaining security.

 All handling of such data follows UK data protection law (including the UK GDPR) and applicable international standards.
 Details are stored only as long as necessary for functionality and safety.

 You have the right to access, correct, or request deletion of your personal information at any time.
-Just ask — transparency is part of the practice.
+Just ask: transparency is part of the practice.

 Content & Wellbeing

 If you’re in the UK, call NHS 111 for guidance, or explore Helplines Partnership’s 'Find a Helpline'.
+If you’re having suicidal thoughts, call Samaritans, and complete a Safety Plan.

 Contact